 I’m picking on AIG, but this kind of thinking isn’t unusual among CEOs.
 Companies will jump through hoops to avoid cutting their dividends.
 In aggregate, there’s only one clear trend in dividends: They usually go up.
 Since 2004, S&P 500 companies have raised their quarterly dividends 2,854 times, cut them 168 times and stopped paying them just 46 times, according to Standard & Poor’s.
 Forty-one S&P 500 companies raised their quarterly dividends last month.
 One company cut its dividend.

 This behavior is oddly unique to America.
 Deutsche Bank published a report last decade asking global CEOs how they thought about dividends.
 Most managers from Europe, Asia and South America were more than willing to adjust payouts when their earnings were volatile.
-But American managers responded overwhelmingly that cutting a dividend was to be avoided at almost all costs.

 While reading old finance books, I kept coming across references to investors dealing with the ups and downs of dividends.
 Yale economist Robert Shiller’s database of historical stock returns shows that dividends were wildly volatile.
 From 1871 through 1920, aggregate dividends fell in more than one-third of all months.
 From 1920 to 1950, dividends were cut in 23 percent of all months.
 Since 1980, they’ve declined in less than 10 percent of all months.
 The era of stable dividends is unique to the last 30 years.